 • Cost, how affordable is it?

-It also may be a good idea to speak with other individuals that have purchased or have used a power wheelchair in the past.
+It also may be a good idea to speak with other individuals who have purchased or have used a power wheelchair in the past.
 They’ll be able to give you some of the best advice and recommendations.
 Ultimately, the user should give the wheelchair a test drive before a purchase is made.
-This doesn’t mean a testing it in the showroom.
-This means actually taking it home and putting it to some functional, real world use.
+This doesn’t mean testing it in the showroom.
+This means actually taking it home and putting it to some functional, real-world use.

 Electric Wheelchair Types & Configurations